Soliloquy-Den/the-soliloquy-den/farewell-to-the-age-of-wonder.md

 <p>The disappearance of risk is its final triumph: when every outcome can be predicted and every failure undone, ingenuity has nowhere left to live.
 Risk is the pressure-cooker of creation; without it, imagination loses its urgency.</p>

 <p>Take the first Star Wars: a gamble bordering on absurdity, a project few seemed certain would work.
-The actors thought the dialogue preposterous, while Lucas himself nearly collapsed under the strain of a troubled production.
-Yet that pressure, that constant improvisation, gave the film its heartbeat.
+Some of the actors thought the dialogue preposterous, while Lucas himself nearly collapsed under the strain of a troubled production.
+Yet that pressure, that constant need to improvise, gave the film its heartbeat.
 Ingenuity begins when necessity outpaces certainty. </p>

 <p>Today risk is treated as inefficiency.
 Corporations call it volatility, designers call it friction, yet without it there is no discovery, only iteration.
 Star Wars was not optimized but “impossible”, and that impossibility made it necessary.</p>